Latin 461: Latin Literature of the Republic -- Cicero's Pro Caelio and Catullus

 7: in English: Cael.
 3-22 (be sure to read as well Dyck's summary in the commentary on pp. 64-65); in Latin: Cael.
 23-27a

-NB: UW Libraries has access to the Loeb Classical Library, and it would be worth your while to figure out how to use this for reading the Pro Caelio.
-The advantage is that you'll have the Latin with a (good) facing English translation.
+NB: UW Libraries has access to the digital Loeb Classical Library, and it would be worth your while to figure out how to use this for reading the Pro Caelio.
+The advantage is that you'll have the Latin with a (good) facing English translation as well as useful notes.
 You'll need to login to the Libraries in order to access it: once you're in the library system, search for 'Loeb Classical Library' and follow the link provided; you will also find a link to it via the Classics Library Guide maintained by the UW Libraries (click HERE for that).
 You can also try THIS DIRECT LINK.
 Once you're at the LCL site, use the 'Browse' function to locate Cicero, then choose Pro Caelio.

 9: Cael.
 27b-32